opicron/Reticule-AHK/README.md

 ---
 Greetings in no particular order:

 Big thanks to the ahk guys on the official AHK forums!
-Also worth mentioning the great people at the Hawken and Dirty Bomb forums, meraple, dieboard, zulaji, anders, thomaze, ran, rocket, soad, kopra, diox, memag, miscellaneous, pandabaron, alvaro.
+Also worth mentioning the great people at the Hawken and Dirty Bomb forums, meraple, dieboard, zulaji, anders, thomaze, ran, rocket, soad, kopra, diox, memag, miscellaneous, pandabaron

 Whoever i forgot, you know who you are ^^